Sanaz Vazirian | Branded Environments, Retail Design & Education, Toronto

 WHO THIS IS FOR Add the dimension your work is missing.

 For 2D designers who want range, not a new career.
-A touch of 3D makes everything better — packaging, posters, infographics, landing pages, environmental design and branded spaces.
+A touch of 3D makes everything better — environmental design, branded spaces, packaging, posters, infographics, or even landing pages.
 The work you already do, with depth.

 Not for game or character design.